zaphosting/docs/docs/dedicated-linux-gitlab.md

 ---
 id: dedicated-linux-gitlab
 title: "Dedicated Server: Install GitLab on Linux"
-description: "Information on how to set up GitLab on your Linux Dedicated Server from ZAP-Hosting"
+description: "Discover how to set up GitLab on Linux to streamline DevOps workflows and enhance team collaboration → Learn more now"
 sidebar_label: Install GitLab
 services:
   - dedicated